batteries76/gentech-2019/term02/extra-discrete-maths.md

 <b>```Σ```</b>

 This is the symbol that tells us that we are getting the sum of something.
-Mostly (for our purposes) we will be getting the sum of a finite series of numbers.
+In our case, we will be getting the sum of a finite series of numbers.
 Eg,
 <pre>
 <sup>           4</sup>
 f(X) = ⎲ x<sub>i</sub><sup>2</sup>